NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

 А hellish entity slumbers within the pool's depths, slowly gathering the energies it needs to awaken.
 Unfortunately for the characters, their intrusion into this place arouses its wrath.
 If the PCs defeat all three cults, the Ebon Aspect rises to avenge its worshipers.
 As soon as the last of the three high priests (Theldrick in area 10, Grallak Kur in area 21, and The Faceless One in area 27) is slain or driven off, the aspect materailizes fully and clambers up from the pool in area 1.
 Luckily for the PGs, the Ebon Aspect of the Over- god is in a weak state as it has not yet summoned all its power,

-If the PCs don't kill the three high priests, and instead capture them, the Ebon Aspect's manifestation is delayed fora short time.
+If the PCs don't kill the three high priests, and instead capture them, the Ebon Aspect's manifestation is delayed for a short time.
 Only 1d4 hours after the PCs take their prisoners from this area, the Ebon Aspect manifests in the flesh.
 This action immediately slays any surviving high priests as it draws on their souls for its birth.

 The Ebon Aspect takes ten minutes to gather its strength once it emerges, during which time it smashes the elevator car to splinters if its reachable.
 Once these ten minutes pass, the horrific fiend grows more mobile.
 It can sense the PCs to a range of one mile, as if with a constant locate creature effect, and it immediately seeks the PCs out, intending to slay them to the last.